 The regrettable features you have to do

 Sometimes as a product manager you get a feature request that’s fun and challenging and moves your company forward.
-Then there’s requests that just make you feel like a sad clown: stuff that doesn’t fit your plan at all.
-It’s hard work to ignore the nay-sayers and make a new thing.
-The product team and…
+Then there’s demands that just make you feel like a sad clown: stuff that doesn’t fit your plan at all.
+It’s hard work to ignore the nay-sayers and make a new…